Social Login (OAuth)

 - None - The none prompt forces the authentication to complete without showing any UI to the user.

-Use a Default Provider
+Use a default provider

 Flow Screens

-When using OAuth, you can use the either the Default Provider buttons or normal buttons and connect them to the various OAuth actions mentioned above.
+When using OAuth, you can use either the Default Provider buttons or normal buttons and connect them to the various OAuth actions mentioned above.

 Error Handling